dusk-network/docs-public/src/content/docs/learn/tokenomics.md

 ---
 title: Tokenomics
-description: Tokenomics, allocation, vesting and emission of the Dusk token.
+description: Overview of Dusk’s tokenomics, allocation, vesting schedules, and incentives.

 ---

 The Dusk protocol utilizes the DUSK token both as an incentive for consensus participation and as its primary native currency.
 DUSK is currently represented as an ERC-20 or BEP-20 token.
 Upon the mainnet launch, users will be able to migrate their tokens to native DUSK via a burner contract.